Badgers is taught by Miss Stocker.

-A Child's War (Autumn 1) - This half term, we’ll imagine what it was like to be evacuated and live with a family other than our own.
-Using different source materials, we’ll learn about evacuation and write letters to our families ‘back home’.
+A Child's War (Autumn 2) - This half term, we’ll imagine what it was like to be evacuated and live with a family other than our own.
+Using different source materials, including our key text ' Goodnight Mr Tom' we’ll learn about evacuation and write letters to our families ‘back home’.
 We’ll plot the Second World War’s events on a timeline and learn about rationing, Pearl Harbour and the Battle of Britain.
-From a range of maps, we’ll identify safe and dangerous places during the war and make persuasive posters to support the war effort.
-After reading the beginning of Goodnight Mister Tom, we will write our own diaries.
 From a range of sources, we’ll find out about children and school during the war and learn about discrimination that existed at the time.
 We’ll learn about what it was like during the Blitz and think about how soldiers might have felt.
 In D&T, we will make Anderson shelters and cook delicious wartime food.

-Darwins Delights (Spring 2) - During this half term, we’re going to investigate a range of animal specimens, describing the characteristics of the creatures, and labelling their body parts using software.
+Darwins Delights (Summer 1) - During this half term, we’re going to investigate a range of animal specimens, describing the characteristics of the creatures, and labelling their body parts using software.
 We’ll use a range of non-fiction books to investigate adaptation, natural selection, variation and inheritance.
-After examining letters and journal entries written by Darwin, we will write our own examples.
 We will collect natural items and discover what plants live around our school.
 We’ll retrace Darwin’s steps using maps and create sketchbooks to record the plants, flowers and trees we encounter.
 Using maps and globes, we’ll plan a mini expedition.
 What will the weather be like and what physical and man-made features might we encounter?